 - Bugleweed (Ajuga reptans, zones 3 to 10), a member of the mint family that has blue and white bugle-shaped blossoms and grows in sun or shade.

-- Canadian anemone (Anemone canadensis, zones 3 to 8), another attractive ground cover with white and yellow flowers.
+- Windflower (Anemone canadensis, zones 3 to 8), another attractive ground cover with white and yellow flowers.

-- Hosta (Hosta sieboldiana, zones 3 to 8), a garden ground cover mainstay with large purple flowers that bloom all the way into July.
+- Hosta (Hosta spp., zones 3 to 8), a garden ground cover mainstay with large purple, lavender, white, or even streaked flowers that bloom all the way into July.

 Flowering shrubs add the finishing touch to your foundation and should be chosen with an eye to the house colors.
 You're looking for matching, analogous colors rather than contrasting ones because you want your home to look comfortable and settled in its surroundings.

-- Azaleas belong to the genus Rhododendron and include both deciduous and evergreen varieties that grow primarily in zones 6 to 9, although some will grow as far north as zone 4.
+- Azaleas belong to the genus Rhododendron and include both deciduous and evergreen varieties that grow best in zones 6 to 9, although some will grow as far north as zone 4.
 The showy flowers can be white, pink, red, yellow and even orange depending on the species.
-They are low maintenance and easy to shape, but like rhododendrons, they are poisonous and aren't a great choice around pets or children.
+They are low maintenance and easy to shape, but like rhododendrons, all plant parts are toxic and they aren't a great choice around pets or children.

-- Summersweet (Clethra alnifolia, zones 3 to 9) is a slow grower with sinewy white flowers that attract bees.
+- Summersweet (Clethra alnifolia, zones 3 to 9) is a slow grower with sinewy white or pink flowers that attract bees.

 Tips for Planting a Foundation Garden